Christianity in Wales: Disestablishment

 The Welsh Church Act 1914 provided for the separation of the four dioceses of the Church of England located in Wales (known collectively as the Church in Wales) from the rest of the Church, and for the simultaneous disestablishment of the Church.
 The Act came into operation in 1920.
 Since then there has been no established church in Wales.
 In 2008, the Church in Wales narrowly rejected a proposal to allow women to become bishops.
+In 2018, research conducted by YouGov found that 56% of Christians in Wales identify as members of the Church in Wales.

 Catholicism

 Catholics are served by the Ecclesiastical Province of Cardiff, which exists out of the Archdiocese of Cardiff, the Diocese of Menevia and the Diocese of Wrexham.
 The bishops of these dioceses are part of the Catholic Bishops' Conference of England and Wales.
 In total, the three dioceses counted 209,451 Catholics on a population of 3,112,451 inhabitants, equalling to a percentage of 6.7% Catholics.
 The three dioceses have 172 priests and 34 permanent deacons, 75 male religious and 267 female religious, and a total of 154 parishes as of 2016 (2017 for the diocese of Wrexham).
 However, the province is not completely equal to Wales, as the Archdiocese of Cardiff also covers Herefordshire, in England.
+In 2018, YouGov found that 17% of Christians in Wales identified as Catholic.